vincecloutier/tiny-nn/README.md

 | 1       | 0       | 1       | 1      |
 | 1       | 1       | 1       | 0      |

-In this case it's a combination of Input 1 & 2.
+In this example it would be a combination of Input 1 & 2.